PKua007/rampack/docs/input-file.md

   numerous matrix multiplications during the simulation.
 Unless you have a good reason to change it, the default value of `10000` should be left as it is.

+* ***external_energy_fix_every*** (*= 10000*) <a id="integration_externalenergyfixevery"></a>

+  A positive Integer specifying how often cached external-field energies should be recalculated from the current particle and box state.
+Accepted moves update the cache incrementally, while a full recalculation limits accumulated floating-point roundoff.
+The cadence uses the total cycle count, analogously to `orientation_fix_every`.
+Unless you have a good reason to change it, the default value of `10000` should be left as it is.
+With no external fields, the recalculation has no effect.

 * ***output_last_snapshot*** (*= []*) <a id="integration_outputlastsnapshot"></a>

   The array of formats in which the last snapshot should be stored after the simulation.
 For example